 In order for the waters of winter to flow out of us, we need to give them enough energy to keep passing through the system.
 Choosing astringent and watery foods like cilantro, parsley, asparagus, and cruciferous vegetables will facilitate this process, in addition to drinking more water and herbal teas (instead of stimulating caffeine).
 Cook your foods, but just enough to heat and soften them to aid in the digestive process.
 (In TCM, raw foods are considered cold energy so are generally avoided.)
 As it’s still a transition period, though, balance these lighter plants with root vegetables like carrots and beets.
-Try Lime Coconut Carrot Soup or Cooling Detox Soup at dinner, both of which are ideal, super easy-to-digest meals to end your day with.
+Try Lime Coconut Carrot Soup or Spring Detox Soup at dinner, both of which are ideal, super easy-to-digest meals to end your day with.
 Then, in the morning, your gut will thank you—and even more so if you wake up to a mug of hot water with ginger and lemon, which tempers the stomach before it needs to start digesting.

 Supplement with Herbs

 Milk thistle, turmeric, and dandelion are all useful herbs to incorporate into your spring supplement program.
 A Qi-specific herbal blend, like Anima Mundi‘s, may also give your energy and overall vitality a boost during this time, and is a simple way to incorporate herbs into smoothies and the like.
 Garcinia tea is another traditional remedy used in Ayurveda, which is known for aiding weight loss by curbing appetite but also lowers blood sugar and cholesterol—all protecting the Liver from more toxins.